Hydroponics: Crops grown

 Hydroponic crops are chosen based on the market demand for a crop, environmental suitability, growth cycles, root structures, and plant growth characteristics that make them good candidates for soilless cultivation.
-Leafy greens like lettuce, spinach, and kale are grown because they have a short growing cycle of as little as 30-50 days, have high market value, and require minimal space.
+Leafy greens like lettuce, spinach, and kale are grown because they have a short growing cycle of as little as 30–50 days, have high market value, and require minimal space.

 Vegetable crops like tomatoes, peppers, and cucumbers are also widely grown in hydroponics.
 These crops are successful due to a hydroponic system's ability to precisely control each crop's temperature, humidity, and light requirements.
 This control optimizes crop yield and maintains the quality and nutrition of the plants grown.

+Lettuce grown through hydroponics technology, where edible plants and vegetable can be grown without soil.

 Culinary herbs such as basil, mint, cilantro, rosemary, and parsley are popular to grow using hydroponics due to their demand from consumers and profitability.
-Most herbs also grow quickly, with a growth cycle of 25-40 days per harvest for herbs like basil, mint, and cilantro.
+Most herbs also grow quickly, with a growth cycle of 25–40 days per harvest for herbs like basil, mint, and cilantro.
 Longer growing herbs such as rosemary can be harvested multiple times from the same plant.
 This eliminates the need for new seedlings and extends the production window for each plant.